senthalan2/rn-initapp-javascript-template/README.md

   #### IOS

-  In IOS needed some additional steps,
+  In IOS, needed some additional steps,

   1. Bootsplash command generated three different sizes (@1x, @2x, @3x) of the Splash Image ( shown in below image ).